Connecticut:

 to work any person under eighteen years of age (1) between the hours of ten o'clock in the evening and six o'clock in the

-years of age may be employed in any amusement or recreational establishment, restaurant, cafe or dining room, or employed
+morning, provided any person between sixteen and eighteen years of age may be employed in any amusement or recreational

-may be employed until eleven o'clock in the evening on da ys which precede a regularly scheduled school day and until
+is regularly attending school in which case such person may be employed until eleven o'clock in the evening on days which

-twelve o'clock midnight during any regular school vacation sea son and on days which do not precede a regularly scheduled
+precede a regularly scheduled school day and until twelve o'clock midnight during any regular school vacation season and on

-school day, and (2) more than (A) six hours in any regularly scheduled school day unless the regularly scheduled school day
+days which do not precede a regularly scheduled school day, and (2) more than (A) six hours in any regularly scheduled

-immediately precedes a nonschool day or eight hours in any othe r day, and (B) thirty-two hours in any calendar week during
+school day unless the regularly scheduled school day immediately precedes a nonschool day or eight hours in any other day,

-which the school in which such person is enrolled is in session or forty-eight hours in any other calendar week during which
+and (B) thirty-two hours in any calendar week during which the school in which such person is enrolled is in session or

-the school in which such person is enrolled is not in session.
-Notwithstanding any provision of this section, the number of
+forty-eight hours in any other calendar week during which the school in which such person is enrolled is not in session.

-hours such person participates in a work experience that is pa rt of an approved educational plan, cooperative program or
+Notwithstanding any provision of this section, the number of hours such person participates in a work experience that is part

-school-to-work program shall not be counted against the daily or weekly limits set forth in this section.
+weekly limits set forth in this section.

-(b) The hours of labor of such persons sh all be conspicuously posted in such establishment in such form and manner as the
+(b) The hours of labor of such persons shall be conspicuously posted in such establishment in such form and manner as the

 Labor Commissioner determines.